 • nomenclature of processed or neutralized waste;

 • 11.
-Information about waste disposal sites.
-This section is obligatory for individual entrepreneurs or legal entities that have on their balance sheet or operate facilities for disposal or long-term storage of waste (landfills, sludge dumps, tailings, silt ponds, ash dumps, etc.).
-The characteristic of the waste disposal facility is submitted in the form approved by the order of the Ministry of Natural Resources of Russia dated September 30, 2011 No. 792 "On Approval of the Procedure for Maintaining the State Waste Cadastre".
+Information about waste disposal facilities.
+This section is mandatory for individual entrepreneurs or legal entities that have on their balance sheet or operate disposal facilities or long-term storage waste (landfills, sludge dumps, tailings dumps, sludge dumps, ash dumps, etc.).
+The characteristics of the waste disposal facility are presented in the form approved by Order of the Ministry of Natural Resources of Russia dated September 30, 2011 No. 792 “On approval of the procedure for maintaining the state waste cadastre.”

 • 12.
 Information on the organization of monitoring the state of the natural environment at waste disposal sites owned by an individual entrepreneur or legal entity.
-This section provides information on measures to monitor the state of the environment at the facilities (places) of storage, waste disposal and on the frequency of their implementation (Table 8.12).
+This section provides information on measures to monitor the state of the environment at waste storage and disposal sites (sites) and the frequency of their implementation (Table 8.12).

 Table 8.12

-Monitoring of the state of the environment in places of storage (accumulation) and (or) objects
+Monitoring the state of the environment in storage areas (accumulation) and (or) objects

 waste disposal